1. Click Here to view FAQ’s En Espanol

 25. Is the policy different if I apply between the ages of 71 to 75?

 Yes.
-The extension of benefit feature that provides two times your death certificate’s amount for Long Term Care is not applicable if you are aged 71-75 at application.
+The extension of benefit feature that provides two times your death certificate’s amount for Long Term Care is not applicable if you are aged 71-75 at the time you apply.
 The death benefit restoration will also not apply to the policy if you are between the ages of 71-75 at the time of application.
 No death benefit is payable if 100% of face amount is used for long term care.

 26. Can I cancel my plan?